PolideaInternal/airflow-breeze-gcp-extension/README.md

 -F, --forward-postgres-port <PORT_NUMBER>
         Optional - forward the port PORT_NUMBER to airflow's Postgres database.
-You can login to the database as the user "root" with password "airflow".
-Database of airflow is named "airflow/airflow.db".
+You can login to the database as the user root with password airflow.
+Database of airflow is named airflow/airflow.db.

 Reconfiguring existing project: